[3Play Media] Order Service Redesign

 what did i do?

-I led the redesign vision for the service order form to reduce support tickets and order errors.
+I led the redesign vision for a complex B2B SaaS Video Accessibility & Localization service order form to reduce support tickets and order errors.

 The original service order form for 3Play Media was failing because users couldn’t make confident choices, therefore they couldn't predict the results.
 Each incorrect order created support tickets, manual intervention, and delayed media publishing.
 I led the redesign of a B2B SaaS ordering system used by 10,000+ clients, focusing on reducing decision uncertainty.